-Simon Whitmarsh and Andrew Mok were not only astounded by the walking opportunities in Portugal (so much so, they wrote a Cicerone guidebook), but its wild flowers.
+Simon Whitmarsh and Andrew Mok were not only astounded by the walking opportunities in Portugal but also its wild flowers.
 Here, the authors of the Cicerone guidebook to walking in Portugal, describe where to see some of their favourite plants and flowers.

 One of the reasons that we were so excited about walking in Portugal was the plant-life, especially the wildflowers.
 There is such a diverse range of growing conditions, giving rise to habitats for a huge variety of plants.
 Dramatically reducing the amount of herbicide used in farming has helped to fuel an explosion of wildflowers, particularly in spring.
 We are keen amateur gardeners and adore being surrounded by so many excitingly unfamiliar blooms.